Kiselev Surname

 Where Does The Last Name Kiselev Come From? nationality or country of origin

-Kiselev (Georgian: კისელევი, Russian: Киселев) occurs more in Russia more than any other country or territory.
-It can be rendered as:.
-For other potential spellings of this name click here.
+The surname Kiselev (Georgian: კისელევი, Russian: Киселев) occurs more in Russia more than any other country/territory.
+It may also appear as a variant:.
+Click here for further potential spellings of this name.

 How Common Is The Last Name Kiselev? popularity and diffusion

-The surname is the 10,276th most frequent last name globally It is held by around 1 in 133,116 people.
-The surname is mostly found in Europe, where 72 percent of Kiselev live; 71 percent live in Eastern Europe and 71 percent live in East Slavic Europe.
+It is the 10,276th most widely held last name internationally, borne by approximately 1 in 133,116 people.
+This last name occurs predominantly in Europe, where 72 percent of Kiselev reside; 71 percent reside in Eastern Europe and 71 percent reside in East Slavic Europe.

-Kiselev is most frequently held in Russia, where it is borne by 48,475 people, or 1 in 2,973.
-In Russia it is mostly concentrated in: Moscow Oblast, where 7 percent live, Moscow, where 7 percent live and Nizhny Novgorod Oblast, where 5 percent live.
-Other than Russia Kiselev exists in 60 countries.
+This surname is most prevalent in Russia, where it is borne by 48,475 people, or 1 in 2,973.
+In Russia it is primarily concentrated in: Moscow Oblast, where 7 percent live, Moscow, where 7 percent live and Nizhny Novgorod Oblast, where 5 percent live.
+Apart from Russia Kiselev is found in 60 countries.
 It is also found in Kazakhstan, where 6 percent live and Belarus, where 3 percent live.

 Kiselev Last Name Statistics demography

-The religious devotion of those holding the last name is predominantly Orthodox (89%) in Russia, Orthodox (92%) in Belarus, Orthodox (89%) in Kazakhstan, Orthodox (79%) in Ukraine and Orthodox (100%) in Uzbekistan.
+The religious adherence of those holding the surname is predominantly Orthodox (89%) in Russia, Orthodox (92%) in Belarus, Orthodox (89%) in Kazakhstan, Orthodox (79%) in Ukraine and Orthodox (100%) in Uzbekistan.

-In The United States those bearing the Kiselev last name are 8.46% more likely to be registered with the United Russia Party than the national average, with 55.23% being registered with the political party.
+In The United States those bearing the Kiselev last name are 8.46% more likely to be registered United Russias than the national average, with 55.23% registered to vote for the party.

 The amount Kiselev earn in different countries varies greatly.
 In Norway they earn 6.62% less than the national average, earning 323,162 kr per year; in United States they earn 24.36% more than the national average, earning $53,662 USD per year and in Canada they earn 32.6% less than the national average, earning $33,484 CAD per year.